St. Cloud, Minnesota: Arts and culture

+St. Cloud is home to a variety of notable sites and institutions that reflect its cultural and recreational significance.
 The St. Cloud Area Convention and Visitors Bureau promotes an area events calendar, dining and lodging information.
 The city-owned St. Cloud River's Edge Convention Center hosts a variety of events including regional conferences, consumer/trade shows, small group meetings and social events.